guilhermebkel/gbkel-about/mistakes/index.md

 - **Error:** After getting into a lead position, I had to delegate a task but I did a hard one and had to get part of it to get it solved.
 - **Solution:** Now I'm aware that I need to know more about the people I want to delegate and more about the task as well (if it is hard or not to be solved by the person I want to delegate to), on top of that, even if I delegate something harder, I need to give resources/opinions to help getting the problem solved without taking full part of it.

+---

+- **Error:** Almost gave source code access for a person outside the organization just in order to test some integration.
+- **Solution:** In case other organizations need to make integration tests with our platform, we only need to create a QA Environment to help them testing the integration, without getting in touch with source code.